-This hour is open to bring your dinner or a little something to eat and enjoy it in the company of others who can make it at that time.
-Show up when you're able and there will be at least a few others there to break bread with you.
-You don't have to eat during this time, but you are certainly welcome to.
-It offers a great opportunity to connect with others individually.
+This optional time is to show up a little early and enjoy the company of others who can make it too.
+Show up when you're able and there will be at least a few others gathered.
+It offers a great opportunity to connect with others individually and informally.